Samsung/CredSweeper/docs/howto/how-to-contribute.md

 **Step 3:** Make the changes on this new branch.

 Be sure to follow the proper Python syntax.
-For more information, see the [style guide](./.style.yapf).
+For more information, see the [style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+Use pre-commit hook with [yapf config file](./.style.yapf).

 ### Repository structure